 - Taxpayers facing challenges in sourcing foreign exchange (FOREX) to settle tax liabilities on their FOREX-denominated transactions are permitted to pay the Naira equivalent, based on the prevailing Investors & Exporters FOREX window rate on the day of payment.

-Delta State Board of Internal Revenue recently announced the waiver of interest and penalties on outstanding tax liabilities arising from tax audits carried out on private primary and secondary schools, eateries and hotels from 2011 to 2019 financial years.
-However, the outstanding principal tax liabilities are to be settled by 30 September 2020.
+- Delta State Board of Internal Revenue announced the waiver of interest and penalties on outstanding tax liabilities arising from tax audits from 2011 to 2019 financial years carried out on publishing houses, agricultural product companies, water producing companies, micro-finance banks, private hospitals, maternity & health centers and companies that supply labour to industries.
+The outstanding principal tax liabilities can be paid in installments as agreed on a case by case basis.

-- waiver of interest and penalties on additional tax liabilities arising from 2009 to 2015 tax audit exercises for taxpayers who can settle the outstanding principal amount by 31st December 2020.
+- waiver of interest and penalties on additional tax liabilities arising from 2009 to September 2020 tax audit exercise for taxpayers who can settle the outstanding principal amount by 31st December 2020.

 - 50% discount on the personal income tax (PIT) assessment as contained in the State’s Minimum Harmonised Tax Rates for the informal sector for 2020 year of assessment.